What Is a Registered Herbalist — and Why Does It Matter?

 Frequently Asked Questions

-What does RH(AHG) stand for?
 Registered Herbalist with the American Herbalists Guild.
-It is the most rigorous voluntary credential available to herbalists in the United States, awarded through peer review by practicing herbalists.
+It is the most rigorous voluntary credential available to herbalists in the United States, awarded through peer review by practicing herbalists — not by a testing company or a training institution.

-Is a Registered Herbalist the same as a naturopath?
-No. Naturopathic doctors (NDs) complete a four-year doctoral program and are licensed in many states.
+Naturopathic doctors (NDs) complete a four-year doctoral program and are licensed in many states.
 Registered Herbalists complete formal herbal training and documented clinical hours evaluated by peer review.
 The two credentials reflect different training paths and different scopes of practice.
 A Registered Herbalist specializes specifically in plant medicine — its clinical application, its energetics, and its relationship to the whole person.

-Can a Registered Herbalist work alongside my doctor or prescriptions?
-Yes.
-A qualified clinical herbalist is trained in herb-drug interactions and approaches conventional medicine as a complement, not a competition.
-I always ask about current medications in the intake, and I will be straightforward with you about any interactions worth knowing.
+A qualified clinical herbalist is trained in herb-drug interactions and approaches conventional medicine as a complement.
+I always ask about current medications in the intake, and I will be straightforward about any interactions worth knowing.
+Many of my clients are under concurrent medical care, and the two approaches work well together.

-What is the difference between a Registered Herbalist and a certified herbalist?
-Many schools offer their own certificates of completion.
-These vary widely in depth and rigor.
-The RH(AHG) is distinct because it is awarded through external peer review by the professional community — not by the training institution itself.
+Many schools offer their own certificates of completion — these vary widely in depth and rigor.
+The RH(AHG) is distinct because it is awarded through external peer review by the professional community, evaluated by practicing herbalists who are assessing the quality of your clinical work and reasoning, not simply confirming course completion.

 Do I need to live in Florida to work with you?
-No. I offer consultations via Zoom for clients anywhere in the United States.

-How is your approach different from standard clinical herbalism?
 I work through Traditional Chinese Medicine theory, Western herbal energetics, and flower essence therapy together — assessing the full pattern of who you are, including the emotional and constitutional dimensions that are always part of the picture.
-And the plants I work with are not remedies to me.
-They are beings.
+And the plants I work with are beings, not remedies.
 That distinction shapes everything about how I practice.